mickfuzz/dyne_docs/src/terminal/docs/16-interactive-editing.md

 Note that **Alt + d** and **Alt + Backspace** do not delete text, but kill it.
-Killing is different from deleting in that deleted text is gone, but killed text may be brought back to life (the term is
-\"yanked\") later on by using the following command:
+Killing is different from deleting in that deleted text is gone, but killed text may be brought back to life (the term is "yanked") later on by using the following command:

   ----------------------------------- -----------------------------------
    Ctrl + y\                           Reinsert (yank) text that was